-Today we’re talking all about how to paint a dresser black and how to replace a dresser top with this black dresser with wood top.
+Today we’re talking all about how to paint a dresser black and how to replace a dresser top with this black vintage farmhouse dresser makeover.

 Plus I try to stay away from pressed wood as much as possible!
 It just doesn’t hold up as well as good ole real wood does.

 Supplies Used for Black Vintage Farmhouse Dresser Makeover

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

 - Edge-Glued Wood Panel

 - Country Chic Paint Painting Sponge